Karl-Horning/web-programming-with-python-and-javaScript-project0/README.md

 - [x] two unordered lists are included on the index.html page (under 08.
 British Museum and 10.
 Camden Market)
 - [x] two tables are included in the links.html file
 - [x] background images are included on each page; a standard image is included in the about.html page
+- [x] five stylesheet files
+- [x] multiple CSS properties and CSS selectors (including the #id selector and the .class selector) are used across the five files

 ## References